 While individuals from any weight group may enjoy a soft mattress, sleepers who weigh under 130 pounds usually gravitate to this feel more than other weight groups.

-Sleepers who weigh less put less pressure on the surface of a mattress.
-Firmer mattresses may not have enough give to allow lightweight sleepers to sink in, which may put the spine out of alignment and cause the sleeper to suffer from more severe pressure points.
+We’ve found that sleepers in this weight range put less pressure on the surface of a mattress.
+Firmer mattresses may not have enough give to allow lightweight sleepers to sink in, which can interfere with spinal alignment and cause you to feel more severe pressure points.
 Softer mattresses generally provide more conforming for lightweight sleepers, relieving pressure points and encouraging better spinal alignment across all sleep positions.

-Shopping for a mattress online can be incredibly convenient and allowa you to compare multiple models quickly and easily.
-However, without trying the mattress in person, customers don’t always know how to anticipate what the mattress will feel like.
-Paying attention to the firmness rating can give shoppers a clearer idea of how a mattress might feel.
+Shopping for a mattress online is convenient because you can compare multiple models quickly and easily.
+However, without trying the mattress in person, you don’t always know how to anticipate what the mattress will feel like.
+Paying attention to the firmness rating can give you a clearer idea of how a mattress might feel.
 Reading customer reviews will also give extra insight.

-With so many mattresses available online, deciding where to shop may be the first big obstacle in the mattress-buying process.
-Some shoppers like to start by looking at well-known brands like Casper, Leesa, Nectar, Purple, Saatva, and Tuft & Needle.
-Deciding what mattress features you prioritize can help narrow your options.
+With so many mattresses available online, deciding where to shop may be the first big obstacle in your mattress-buying process.
+Deciding which mattress features you prioritize can help narrow your options.
 From there, reading mattress reviews can further refine your search.

-Some mattresses will offer additional options like different heights, different firmnesses, White Glove delivery, or optional add-ons.
+Some mattresses will offer additional options like different heights and firmness levels, White Glove delivery, or optional add-ons.
 After you add your selection to your cart and proceed to checkout, you will generally be asked to input your contact and shipping information and pay via credit card.

 To save additional money shopping for a mattress online, you might check for special offers through your credit card or a cash back program like Rakuten.